hyosung11/Launch-School/Courses/journal.md

 08:34 It's my legal 52nd birthday today.
 Feels like most other days these days.
 Okay.
 I still want to keep studying and solving more coding problems.

-13:25 After an arduous study session with Laurent, I did some study of objects from the Launch School curriculm, and I think I understand them better.
+13:25 After an arduous study session with Laurent, I did some study of objects from the Launch School curriculum, and I think I understand them better.

+15:29 I don't understand what is happening in the solutions of other people sometimes.
+Ugh.